Home Hardware: Leadership

 Founding CEO Walter Hachborn retired from the day-to-day operations in 1988.
 He held the title of President Emeritus until his passing on December 17, 2016, at the age of 95.

 Paul Straus joined Home Hardware Stores Limited in 1964.
 He held various roles during his tenure with the company, including Vice-President Controller, and Vice-President, Finance and Administration.
 In 1989, Paul was named Executive Vice-President and General Manager.
 Ten years later, he was appointed Vice-President and Chief Executive Officer.
 Paul retired in 2018 but remained on as a company consultant.

 Terry Davis started at Home Hardware Stores Limited in 1970.
 He held executive roles from 1990 to 2000, including Vice-President, Marketing, and Vice-President, Dealer Development.
 In 2007, Terry was appointed Vice-President, Administration and Strategic Planning.
 In 2014, Terry was named Chief Executive Officer.
 He was appointed President and Chief Executive Officer in 2018 but announced his retirement later that year.

 On October 10, 2018, Home Hardware Stores Limited appointed Kevin Macnab as the company’s President and Chief Executive Officer.
 Kevin announced his departure in 2024.

 Ian White was appointed as Home’s Chief Executive Officer in November of 2024, and he continues to lead the company today.

-Store banners

-Home Hardware Stores Limited has over 1,000 stores that operate under one of four banners: